freshheads/webpack-config-builder/README.md

 npm run test:watch
 ```

-Make sure that files are build first, as the tests are executed on them, to make sure that these are correct.
+Make sure that files are build first, as the tests are executed on the build files, to make sure that these are correct.